-- a) Proof of registration as a non-governmental/non-commercial organization including copies of registration certificate and constitution or other governing document. - b) Organizational profile with the following details: - A clearly defined management structure; - Experience and expertise in working with victims of crimes; - Knowledge of international human rights norms and experience of working on human rights issues; - Work experience in South Sudan or in post-conflict situations; - Details of the local partners if application is made jointly by two or more CSOs. - c) Curriculum vitae of two key staff members involved in the implementation of the Project. - d) Bank details.
+- a) Proof of registration as a non-governmental/non-commercial organization including copies of registration certificate and constitution or other governing document. - b) Organizational profile with the following details: - A clearly defined management structure; - Experience and expertise in working with communities in providing victims with information on their rights and the printing and distribution of public outreach materials on transitional justice mechanisms. - Work experience in South Sudan or in post-conflict situations; - Details of the local partners if application is made jointly by two or more CSOs. - c) Curriculum vitae of two key staff members involved in the implementation of the Project especially those trained as TICE facilitators in victim support groups Project with support of UNDP. - d) Bank details.

-XIII.
+XII.
 Application Process